-Since the implication from (2) to (3) does not assume positivity of the semiring, it raises the question whether the equivalence can be generalized even further.
+Observe that for the proof of Theorem~\ref{thm:positiveSelect} we only required positivity of the semiring for the implication from (3) to (2).
+This raises the question whether the equivalence can be generalized even further.
 We show next that this is indeed the case, such as for the {\L}ukasiewicz semiring, which is not positive.